 In 1982 the founder's grandsons Denis, Guy and Jim all retired.
 Denis's elder son Glen became Managing Director and his wife Mary-Jane was appointed Company Secretary.
 Glen entered semi-retirement in 2009 after a splendid 50 years in the business.

 The Little Diamond Shop opens in York.
 The name is taken from the original Harrogate 1893 Ogden shop.
 It stocks both traditional and contemporary jewellery, including cutting edge collections from designers.
 Luxury watch brands and a large collection of vintage watches also form part of the collection.
 All the Ogden of Harrogate services such as repairs, remodelling and bespoke design are also offered.

 The James Street premises undergo major renovations and modernisation.
 The stunning new Regency Room and glass walled workshops are installed.

 The company is now run by the fifth generation of the family: Ben Ogden FGA and Robert Ogden.
-Following the opening of Ogden's York in the shadow of the famous Minster, the business now occupies three beautiful sites.
+Following the opening of Ogden's York in the shadow of the famous Minster, the business now occupies two beautiful sites.
 News Article